paulsturgess/paulsturgess.github.io/source/_posts/2020-04-10-remote-working-without-meetings.markdown

 Basecamp allows you to decide if you want to be emailed each time someone replies to a post or you can wait for the daily summary email.
 This fits into our idea that [nothing is urgent](/blog/2020/03/20/nothing-is-urgent-asynchronous-communication/).

+For daily stand-ups, instead of holding a daily meeting, [we post them asynchronously on Slack](/blog/2020/03/18/stand-up-meetings-for-a-distributed-team/).

 ## Benefits of writing things down